c-stepanek/PowerShell/README.md

 The script will take an IP address (IPv4 or IPv6) or DNS hostname and attempt to create an IPEndPoint(ip,port) then will test how long it takes to make a TCP socket connection to that IP and port.

-This script produces the following TCP traffic:"
+This script produces the following TCP traffic:

 -> [SYN]
 <- [SYN,ACK]